 Here is a secret most collegiettes don’t know: you do not have to please everyone.
 In fact, it’s impossible!
 Your job is to do your best in school, enjoy your short time as a college student and follow your dreams.
 The rest are just details.
 If you are overwhelmed, be honest!
 One week you could have a midterm exam, two papers to write and two shifts at work, not to mention an argument with a friend or roommate that’s weighing heavy on your heart.
 This would not be a swell time to add something else to your schedule.

 One collegiette explains, “I’ve come to terms with the fact that I can’t please everyone, and that has lifted a lot of weight off my shoulders.”

 People reach out to you for favors most often because they know you are responsible and can juggle several commitments at once.
 However, you’re not doing yourself or anyone else a favor by stretching your time so thin that you end up feeling miserable and overworked.
 You will put less energy into everything you do, and you can bet that person won’t want to rely on you again.

-"People often expect more of themselves than they do of others, so learning to cut ourselves a break and allow ourselves to take time to take care of ourselves is important," says Cole.
+“People often expect more of themselves than they do of others, so learning to cut ourselves a break and allow ourselves to take time to take care of ourselves is important,” Cole says.

-Say your schedule is cramped as is and a member of your debate club asks for last minute help with her speech.
+Say your schedule is cramped as is and a member of your debate club asks for last-minute help with their speech.
 Think twice before agreeing.
-Sure, you want to help him out and be a friend, but you have to be realistic about how many commitments and tasks you can handle at one time.
+Sure, you want to help them out and be a good friend, but you have to be realistic about how many commitments and tasks you can handle at one time.

 Sure, extracurriculars and added events can be fun, but when you’re already working a part-time job and being a full-time student, even an hour or two a week of free time can be more precious than gold.
 Try making a list of all your time commitments, including work, studying, recreational or social time and any extracurriculars.